oddek/CS4110-HLS-Tutorial/README.md

 	1. [Build and Run Project](#34-build-and-run-project)

 ## Introduction
 This is a complete guide for utilising a Vitis HLS design with the Zybo Zynq-7000 development board.
-We will use a simple `FIR` (Finite Impulse Response) algorithm as an example.
+We will use a simple FIR (Finite Impulse Response) moving average filter as an example.

 The guide has been made for the USN course CS4110 by Kent Odde and Stian Onarheim upon request of Professor Jose Ferreira.